joe-antognini/joe-antognini.github.io/_posts/2014-10-01-the-sky-in-october-2014.md

 This month is particularly good for eclipses.
 There will be a [total lunar eclipse](http://eclipse.gsfc.nasa.gov/OH/OH2014.html#LE2014Oct08T) on October 8.
-The eclispe will be best viewed from near the Pacific.
+The eclipse will be best viewed from near the Pacific.
 From the west coast of the U.S. the eclipse will begin at around 1 o'clock AM PDT and will end at 5 o'clock AM PDT.
 Those on the east coast of the U.S. will see the eclipse begin, but the moon will set before before the eclipse ends.